sebastianbaar/cordova-plugin-nativegeocoder/README.md

 ```
 The iOS part is written in Swift 3 and the [Swift support plugin](https://github.com/akofman/cordova-plugin-add-swift-support) is configured as a dependency.

+## Demo

+Have a look at the [demo](https://github.com/sebastianbaar/cordova-plugin-nativegeocoder/tree/master/demo) project for a working demo.

 ## Supported Platforms

 - iOS